aimms/how-to/Articles/421/421-indexed-page.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: Indexed Page, Multiple cases
+   :keywords: Indexed Page, element parameter, multiple cases, set iteration, page object
-   :description: How to use indexed page object to show the same page for several items in a set.
+   :description: Demonstrates using an indexed page object to display the same page for each element in a set, driven by a scalar element parameter, including multi-case data views.

 Direct download AIMMS Project :download:`Indexed Page.zip <model/Indexed Page.zip>`